amfowler12/helsinki_memory_game/README.md

 Finally, the result screen appears after the countdown is done.
 You will get a "Time's up" message with a red icon if you fail to complete the game, or a "You Won" message with a green trophy icon if you win.
 You will also see the score breakdown below so you can understand how you played.
 There are two buttons below, prompting you to either play again or return back to levels.

 The Helsinki Memory game introduces you to the city in a fun and memorable way.
 Try your best to beat all the levels and become a master of the city!

+NOTE: The card images take a while to load so please wait a bit and then it will work!